International Day of Democracy: History

-2009
+2000s

+The First International Day of Democracy took place in 2008.

-The theme for 2009 was "Democracy and political tolerance".
+The theme for International Day of Democracy 2009 was "Democracy and political tolerance".
 At the U.N.
 Headquarters there was a speech by the Secretary-General and a screening of the documentary film Please Vote for Me.

-2013
+2010s

+For International Day of Democracy 2010, a panel discussion on "Democracy and the Millennium Development Goals" was co-organized by the International Conference of New and Restored Democracy and the Permanent Mission of the Bolivarian Republic of Venezuela.

+The theme for International Day of Democracy 2011 was "Peace and Democracy: Make Your Voice heard".

+The theme for International Day of Democracy 2012 was "Democracy Education".

-In 2013, IPU promoted the International Day of Democracy through its Member Parliaments in 162 countries around the world.
+In 2013, the IPU promoted the International Day of Democracy through its Member Parliaments in 162 countries around the world.
 As a result, a number of parliaments from all over the globe announced their events to be held on or close to 15 September.
 The year's theme was "Strengthening Voices for Democracy" and IPU launched an online contest to hear and gather stories from local democracy champions that managed to make their voices heard.
 These stories were to inspire people to take action in their own community.